-- Build a LinkedIn profile: LinkedIn is serious underpriced attention and if there’s one thing that you should be doing in January 2019, it’s creating a profile and getting serious with the professional social network.
+- Build a LinkedIn profile: LinkedIn is seriously underpriced attention and if there’s one thing that you should be doing in January 2019, it’s creating a profile and getting serious with the professional social network.

 - Add your listing to popular websites: Adding your listing on popular sites might just give your brand the boost it needs to promote positive reviews and build a better reputation throughout.

-- Build a mobile first website: Whether it’s a simple WordPress-themed site or a much higher budget site to be used long-term, a professional site that ranks for your business and associated keywords is beyond important for your firm to survive in 2019.
+- Build a mobile-first website: Whether it’s a simple WordPress-themed site or a much higher budget site to be used long-term, a professional site that ranks for your business and associated keywords is beyond important for your firm to survive in 2019.

-- Proactively monitor your presence : Keep up-to-date with your presence on the web to ensure that you’re receiving good news and reviews; tweak accordingly.
+- Proactively monitor your presence: Keep up-to-date with your presence on the web to ensure that you’re receiving good news and reviews; tweak accordingly.

 - Be careful online: Make sure that the brand is not promoting anything offensive or causing arguments with those in the comments sections of posts.
-Great customer service and brand behaviour is vital to trust in your healthcare marketing plan.
+Great customer service and brand behavior is vital to trust in your healthcare marketing plan.